run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

 ---
 title: Self Hosted installation over OpenShift - Preparations
 ---
-# Preparing for a Run:ai OpenShift Installation
+# Preparing for a Run:ai OpenShift installation

 The following section provides IT with the information needed to prepare for a Run:ai installation.